aixnr/alpine-mediawiki/README.md

 6. The VisualEditor extension isn't packaged by default.
 If you look into the `Dockerfiles/Dockerfile-mwiki`, you see there I `git clone` it.
 7. When specifying ENV, please don't include whitespace.
 For example, `PARSOID_USER=parsoid` instead of `PARSOID_USER = parsoid`.
 8. As mentioned above, the Parsoid's `config.yaml` is hardcoded.
 Proceed with caution.
+9. Expect problems when running Parsoid for private MediaWiki.
+[See here](https://www.mediawiki.org/wiki/Extension:VisualEditor), then scroll down.

 ### TODO